USawesome/minecraftfiles/README.md

 # Wanna download EVERYTHING?

 If you want, you can bulk-download all the files.
-To do this, you need to head to releases > latest release > "Source Code (zip)".
+To do this, you need to head to code > download zip.